johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-10-30-nswag-generated-c-sharp-client-property-name-clash.md

     }
 ```

 We get code that doesn't compile.
 You can't have two properties in a C# class with the same name.
 You also cannot have `@` as a character in a C# property or variable name.
+To quote the [docs](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/tokens/verbatim):

+> The @ special character serves as a verbatim identifier.

+It so happens that, by default, NSwag purges `@` characters from property names.
+If there isn't another property which is named the same save for an `@` prefix, this is a fine strategy.
+If there is, you're toast.

 ## Use `decimal` not `double` with `DoubleToDecimalVisitor`